 As part of certain securitisation transactions that result in the Group derecognizing the transferred financial assets in their entirety, the Group retains servicing rights in respect of the transferred financial assets.
 Under the servicing arrangements, the Group collects the cash flows on the transferred loan receivables on behalf of the unconsolidated securitisation vehicle.
 In return, the Group receives a fee that is expected to compensate the Group adequately for servicing the related assets.
 Consequently, the Group accounts for servicing arrangements as executory and has not recognised an asset/liability.
 The servicing fee is based on a fixed percentage of the cash flows that the Group collects as an agent on the transferred loan receivables.
-Potentially, a loss from servicing activities could occur if the costs that the Group incurs in performing the servicing arrangements.
+Potentially, a loss from servicing activities could occur if the costs that the Group incurs in performing the servicing activities exceed the fees receivable or if the Group does not perform in accordance with the servicing arrangements.